filipsnastins/tomodachi-testcontainers/README.md

 On `tomodachi_container` fixture teardown, `LocalStack` container is restarted to reset its state - delete all S3 buckets and files.
 This way we can be sure that each test starts with a clean state.
+As alternative for calling `restart_container` method explicitly, you can use `_restart_localstack_container_on_teardown` fixture.
-We avoid flaky tests that depend on the state of the previous test or their execution order.
+We avoid flaky tests that depend on the state of the previous test or their execution order, and avoid leaking test data from one test to another.
-As a drawback, it takes a bit more time to restart the container after every test.
+As a drawback, it takes a more time to restart a container after every test.
+To improve test execution speed, you can explicitly cleanup AWS resources, for example, deleting all S3 buckets and DynamoDB tables after every test.

 That's the setup, now on to the application test. 🧪